 For unofficial withdrawals a student's withdrawal date at a school that is required to take attendance is their last day of physical attendance.
 Their date of determination is 14 days after they cease attendance.

 The federal formula requires a Return of Title IV calculation if the student received or could have received (based on eligibility criteria) federal financial assistance in the form of Pell Grants, Direct Loans or Direct PLUS Loans, FSEOG, TEACH, and Iraq Afghanistan Service Grants (IASG) during the payment period.
 The percentage of Title IV aid earned is equal to the percentage of the payment period that was completed as of the withdrawal date if this occurs on or before the 60% point of time.
 After the 60% point of the payment period the student is considered to have earned 100% of the aid for the period.
 The percentage that has not been earned is calculated by subtracting the percentage of Title IV aid earned from 100%.

-The percentage of the payment period completed is calculated by the hours scheduled in the payment period as of the withdrawal date divided by the scheduled hours in the payment period.
+The percentage of the payment period completed is calculated by dividing the hours scheduled in the payment period as of the withdrawal date by the total scheduled hours in the payment period: scheduled hours at withdrawal / scheduled hours in payment period = percentage completed.